vmwarelab/cci/Opencart/README.md

 ```
 Note: You can find a shell script for the above in cci/Yaml-Examples-And-Scripts/connect-cci-admin.sh or connect-cci-user.sh

-The main difference between the two is that the --skip-set-context parameter is set in the admin script.
+The main difference between the two is that the --skip-set-context parameter is set in the admin script only to skip creating contexts,
+specially when there are a lot supervisor namespaces in a org.

 ```
 API Servers List based on your org region
 =============================================
 United States       api.mgmt.cloud.vmware.com
 United Kingdom   uk.api.mgmt.cloud.vmware.com
 Japan            jp.api.mgmt.cloud.vmware.com
 Singapore        sg.api.mgmt.cloud.vmware.com